-Section IV presented a system for the design of the interconnect geometry of two coupled microstrip lines with respect to electrical and geometrical performance criteria.
+Section IV presented a system for design of the interconnect geometry of two coupled microstrip lines with respect to electrical and geometrical performance criteria.
 This section gives examples of the design and optimization layers of our system.
-In each level, spacing is designed to meet crosstalk requirements for both the resistive and capacitive receivers.
-The tradeoff between crosstalk and spacing is selected since it is well known that as spacing is increased, crosstalk decreases.
-Both specific and a generic design examples are given which illustrate the capabilities of the design system.
+In each level spacing is designed to meet crosstalk requirements for both resistive and capacitive receiver.
+Tradeoff between crosstalk and spacing is selected since it is well known that as spacing is increased, crosstalk decreases.
+Both specific and a generic design example are given which illustrates the capabilities of the design system.